FALL 2024

 • Instructor/Course Policy on Quizzes, Tests (Exams) & Final Exam

-• Anyone who misses a lecture exam or quiz can take a make-up (provided you have a Dean’s or medical excuse).
+• Anyone who misses an exam can take a make-up (provided you have a Dean’s or medical excuse).
 If you anticipate an absence on one of the exam days, see me immediately.
-Unexcused absence (absence without documentation or preapproval) from test will result in a grade of ZERO.
+Unexcused absence (absence without documentation or preapproval) from a test will result in a grade of ZERO.

 • All grading mistakes on tests must be discussed within a week of getting the test returned.